 ECU: Close up of the cell matters dispersed.

-With the aid of a small wooden stick, dispense molten sealant along the edges of the coverslip to seal each agarose pad [1].
+With the aid of a small wooden stick, dispense molten hydrocarbon sealant along the edges of the coverslip to seal each agarose pad [1].
 Once the agarose pad is sealed, place it on the microscope stage [2] and adjust the temperature and humidity of the microscope system [3].

-Authors: What kind of sealant?
-How do you adjust temperature at the microscope stage?
+Temperature and humidity are part of a temperature chamber that houses the microscope stage.
+These are controlled by an on/off switch and a dial that sets the desired temperature.
+Humidity is typically controlled by adding a plate containing a wet paper towel.
+The sealant is called VALAP, but JOVE only allows us to call it a hydrocarbon sealant.

 MED: Talent seals the edges of the coverslip with sealant.